-Tropical environments and ecosystems are extremely diverse in comparison to their temperate counterparts.
-In Panama, we sit within close distance of distinct biomes and ecosystems, teeming with plant and animal life.
-Location, elevation, and climate influence these environments and the plants and animals within, all part of an intricate and delicate web of interactions.
+Tropical environments and ecosystems hold amazing wonders and are extremely diverse compared to their temperate counterparts.
 When you first step into a tropical forest, you may be overwhelmed by the sights, sounds, and smells around you.
+In Panama, with very little driving, we are within close reach of many distinct biomes and ecosystems teeming with plant and animal life.
+Location, elevation, and climate influence these environments and the plants and animals within and are all part of an intricate and delicate web of interactions.
 From the towering canopy above to the soil beneath your feet, there is life lurking around every nook and cranny.

-Naturalist Journeys is excited to partner with The Canopy Family to offer a special nature package, featuring guest scientists Dr. Howard Topoff and Dr. Carol Simon, formerly of the American Museum of Natural History and City University in New York, as they bring their expertise on tropical environments and biodiversity to us!
-As an introduction to tropical biodiversity, we spend our days exploring the forests in search of birds, mammals, frogs, insects, and fascinating trees and plants; every evening features an informative presentation by our guest scientists, on a wide variety of tropical biodiversity topics.
-Lodging is at the world famous Canopy Tower, surrounded by the lowland tropical forests of Soberania National Park, and the Canopy Lodge, in the picturesque foothills of El Valle de Anton, both perfect locations for exploring tropical ecosystems.
+Spend time exploring the forests in search of birds, mammals, frogs, insects, and fascinating trees and plants.
+Almost every day there is an informative and entertaining presentation on a wide variety of tropical biodiversity topics.
+Top birding guides from the Canopy staff join Howard and Carol on outings.
+Lodging is at the world-famous Canopy Tower, surrounded by the lowland tropical forests of Soberania National Park, and the fabulous Canopy Lodge, in the picturesque foothills of El Valle de Anton, both perfect locations for exploring tropical ecosystems.

 - See Red-lored Parrot, Keel-billed Toucan, and Palm and Golden-hooded Tanagers right from Canopy Tower